-Guided by the International Labor Organization Conventions, Gazprom Group adheres to international standards in the issues of associations freedom, wages, length of a working day and labor conditions, rewarding of workers for their work, social insurance, paid vacations, labor protection, etc.
+Guided by the International Labor Organization Conventions, the Gazprom Group adheres to international standards on freedom of association, wages, working time and conditions, remuneration, social security, paid vacations, occupational safety, etc.

-At the same time, the number of personnel at Gazprom Group's core companies focused on gas production, transmission, underground storage and processing totaled 219.3 thousand people.
+The number of employees at the Gazprom Group's core companies focused on gas production, transmission, underground storage and processing totaled 232,900.

-Gazprom Group's employee motivation system, combining financial and non-financial incentives, is aimed at attracting and retaining qualified personnel, as well as increasing the employees' commitment to high performance.
+The Gazprom Group's employee motivation system includes both financial and non-financial incentives and is aimed at attracting and retaining qualified personnel, as well as increasing employees' commitment to high performance.

-The unified corporate norms of the salary payment are outlined in the Model Regulations on salary payment to employees from Gazprom Group subsidiaries according to the Gazprom Order No. 377 of December 20, 2012.
+The unified corporate norms for remuneration are outlined in the Model Regulation on remuneration for employees of the Gazprom Group's subsidiaries approved by Gazprom's Order No. 377 dated December 20, 2012.

-To stimulate top management of Gazprom and its main subsidiaries focused on gas production, transmission, underground storage, processing and marketing, the Management Committee Resolution No. 927 of December 19, 2006 envisages:
+The incentive tools for top managers of Gazprom and its core subsidiaries focused on gas production, transmission, underground storage, processing and marketing approved by the Company's Board of Directors Resolution No. 927 dated December 19, 2006, include:

-- the annual bonus system with due account for the company-wide and individual key performance indicators of the Company in the accounting year.
-The list of company-wide indicators includes unit production costs, unit costs of natural gas transmission, amount of gas sales in physical terms, cost saving on purchase of goods (work, services) as well as commissioning of top-priority production facilities;
+- the annual bonus system taking into account the corporate and individual key performance indicators of the Company in the reporting year.
+The list of corporate indicators includes unit costs for gas production and for gas transportation, gas sales volume in physical terms, cost saving on purchases of goods (works, services), and commissioning of priority production facilities;

-- Industry Agreement for the companies engaged in the oil and gas industry as well as in the construction of oil and gas industry facilities in the Russian Federation for 2014 through 2016;
+- Industry Agreement for the companies engaged in the oil and gas industry and in the construction of oil and gas industry facilities in the Russian Federation;

 - Industry Tariff Agreement for the power industry of the Russian Federation;

-- General Collective Agreement of Gazprom, its Subsidiary and Associated Companies for 2016 through 2018;
+- General Collective Agreement of Gazprom and its subsidiaries for 2019 through 2021;

-Social policy is an integral part of the human resources management policy aimed at maintaining the Company's competitive advantage in the labor market and creating an effective system of employees’ social protection.
+Gazprom's social policy is an integral part of the human resources policy and is aimed at maintaining the Company's competitive advantage in the labor market and creating an effective system of social security for employees.

-The underlying principle of social security is the social partnership based on a constructive mutual dialogue between employees and employers aimed at regulating social and labor relations.
+The underlying principle of social security is a social partnership based on a constructive and mutual dialogue between employees and employers, which is aimed at regulating social and employment relationships.

-The main trends and principles of the social policy are stated in the key social document – the General Collective Agreement of Gazprom and its subsidiaries.
+The scope and principles of the social policy are outlined in the key social document – the General Collective Agreement of Gazprom and its subsidiaries.

-Vladimir Kovalchuk, Chairman of Gazprom's Interregional Trade Union and Alexey Miller sign General Collective Agreement for 2013 to 2015
+Vladimir Kovalchuk, Chairman of Gazprom Workers’ Union Interregional Organization, and Alexey Miller after signing General Collective Agreement

-In 2012 the social and labor relations within Gazprom Group were regulated in line with the employment legislation, the General Agreement among Russian trade unions, employer associations and the Government, the Industry Agreement for oil, gas and construction companies, collective agreements and other local legal acts of Gazprom Group companies.
+The social and employment relationships across the Gazprom Group are regulated in accordance with the Russian labor legislation, the General Agreement signed by Russian trade unions, employer associations, and the Government, the Industry Agreement for the companies engaged in the oil and gas industry and in the construction of oil and gas industry facilities, collective agreements, and other local regulations of the Gazprom Group's organizations.

-The interests of over 277 thousand of Gazprom Group employees are represented by the Interregional Trade Union (ITU) of Gazprom.
+The interests of over 466,000 employees of the Gazprom Group are represented by the Gazprom Workers’ Union Interregional Organization.